-Riding a bike can be dangerous business in the state of Kentucky, where multiple bicycle accidents occur every year, and the state has done little to invest in bicycle infrastructure, such as protected bike lanes and dedicated bike paths.
+Riding a bike can be a dangerous business in the state of Kentucky, where multiple bicycle accidents occur every year, and the state has done little to invest in bicycle infrastructures, such as protected bike lanes and dedicated bike paths.
 Despite risks, however, bicycling is no doubt one of the greatest ways to get from here to there, supporting good health and a mindful outlook.

 Unfortunately, even the safest, most aware cyclists are involved in accidents, some of which result in catastrophic or fatal injuries.
 When a bicycle accident changes your life or takes the life of your loved one, our aggressive Kentucky bicycle accident attorneys are here to explain your options and work hard to get you the settlement award that you deserve.

 Most bicycle accidents are preventable.
 If drivers and bicyclists always operated with a high level of care and caution, bike crashes could be virtually eliminated.
 Unfortunately, people make dangerous and detrimental decisions when behind the wheel of a car, engaging in unacceptable acts of negligence that often have tragic consequences.
 Some of these negligent acts that can cause a crash include, but are not limited to:

 Driving while distracted, including eating, texting, talking on a cellphone, using a GPS system, looking out the window, or attending to children, pets, or passengers while driving;

 Driving while impaired by drugs, alcohol, prescription medications, or fatigue;